-In 2022, the Company has revenue from management fees (management from management service in joint venture projects and management of juristic persons in apartment house projects for third parties) in the amount of 78.89 million THB, a decrease of 17.50 million THB or 18.16% compared to the year 2021, with a management fee of 96.39 million THB due to the Muniq Sukhumvit 23 project and the Muniq Lang Suan project being completed.
+In 2022, the Company has revenue from management fees (management from management service in joint venture projects and management of juristic persons in apartment house projects for third parties) in the amount of 78.89 million baht, a decrease of 17.50 million baht or 18.16% compared to the year 2021, with a management fee of 96.39 million baht due to the MUNIQ Sukhumvit 23 and the MUNIQ Lang Suan being completed.
 As a result, the project management contracts of both projects are terminated.